What is the Best Tennis Elbow Treatment? My Experience as a Player

 If you want a specific recommendation from me it would be the hand exerciser, which is one of the most popular versions on the market and gives cost effective relief in my experience.
 In fact if there's one tool I would recommend more than any other, this would be it!
 I use it while I'm watching TV or in other down time.
 Thera-Band FlexBar

 I prefer using the Flexbar, but there are also some exercises that you can do without any equipment.
 Typically, your other hand supplies the resistance needed when exercising to strengthen the tendons in your sore arm.
 (See video below)

 # 6 Surgery

-I have no direct experience of the surgery and haven't got a medical background, so I am reluctant to comment on medical matters, so I really can't go into too much detail on this treatment.
-If you try the above treatments and your tennis elbow doesn't go away after a period of time, or your symptoms are not those of tennis elbow, then I would certainly recommend that you seek medical advice.
+I have no direct experience of the surgery and haven't got a medical background, so I am reluctant to really comment on this style of treatment.
+I guess if you try the above treatments and your tennis elbow doesn't improve after a period of time, or your symptoms are not those of tennis elbow, then I would certainly recommend that you seek medical advice.
 I will say that anecdotally there is some dispute about the effectiveness of surgery.
 I've known a couple of players who've gone down the surgery path and felt that it was of little benefit, so I would make sure that you are in possession of the full facts before you commit.

 Below are my own personal conclusions that I've formed from experience.